 Our favourite way to explore the clear waters, calm coves and secluded beaches of the Abel Tasman National Park is by sea kayak.
 Enjoy your own kayaking adventure on our Kiwi Classic tour.

 Situated in the northwest corner of the South Island, the Kahurangi National Park is New Zealand’s second-largest national park at 452,002 hectares (111,6921 acres) in size.
 It’s also one of our younger national parks, established in 1996.

 The word ‘Kahurangi’ when translated has various meanings, one of which is ‘treasured possession’ – an appropriate name for this incredibly diverse area.
 Spanning mountains to marshland and forest to coast, the Kahurangi National Park is home to a variety of native wildlife, including the great spotted kiwi and weta (a flightless insect that looks a bit like a grasshopper).

 Motueka and Takaka are the best towns to access the park, with the Heaphy Track a popular drawcard for hikers over the summer months and mountain bikers over winter (from May to November).
 Find out which season suits you best here!

-Aside from hiking or biking the 78.4km (48.7 miles) Heaphy Track (one of New Zealand’s 10 Great Walks), there’s lots for visitors to do in the Kahurangi National Park – camping, wildlife watching, caving, fishing, kayaking and rafting, to mention just a few.
+Aside from hiking or biking the 78.4km (48.7 miles) Heaphy Track (one of the 10 Great Walks of NZ), there are lots of things for visitors to do in the Kahurangi National Park – camping, wildlife watching, caving, fishing, kayaking and rafting, to mention just a few.
 As a close neighbour to both Abel Tasman and Nelson Lakes National Parks, you could combine a visit, although be sure to have a read of this article before you make any plans - What is the best way to travel New Zealand?